viktorthewinner/Veridion_Apply_Challenge/README.md

 - I thought about giving a shot to using a GPT, but then I was not satisfied with my own learning process.
 For sure it can be done with tokenization of one of the AIs, but an easy solve is not good for developing own ideas.

 - I think that with a simple neural network we can have also some results, but the time to train it is not worth in my opinion (lot of time, mediocre result).

+- When building the main solution, I wanted to use NLP, but I am not sure how to integrate it.
+I made a little bit of research and I think it can be implemented in a way or another.